How To Talk to Your Partner About Finances

 Interests, values, passions, even your most embarrassing moments — after a while, you might feel like you and your partner have shared it all.

-But have you talked finances?
+But have you talked about your finances openly?

 1. Pick a Neutral Spot To Talk